Skip to main content Skip to accessibility

 A rolling programme of Jersey Strategic Needs Assessments (JSNA) undertaken across Government and States Departments, led by the Heath Intelligence Team

-Will help to develop an understanding of how the determinants of health, including lifestyle risk factors, contribute to morbidity.
+Developing an understanding of how the determinants of health, including lifestyle risk factors, contribute to ill health.
 It will also provide a clearer picture of the current health status of Islanders and identify and project their health and social care needs.

 Analysis of the data will enable the production of a suite of population health indicators for national and local level comparison and benchmarking.